azizcruz/airport_api/README.md

 # Rest API usage

 There are currently 3 endpoints:
-* `/api/airports/` which returns a list of 100 results
+* `/api/airports/` returns a list of 100 results
-* `/api/airports/iata_code/iata_code/` which searches in the database and returns an airport that has the same searched iata_code, note that it is case insensitive, otherwise a message with no data found.
+* `/api/airports/iata_code/iata_code/` searches in the database and returns an airport that has the same searched iata_code, note that it is case insensitive, otherwise it will return a message with no data found.
-* `/api/airports/search_name/name/` which filter results and return airports that contains the partial search_name value , note that it is case insensitive, otherwise it returns a message of data not found.
+* `/api/airports/search_name/name/` filter results and return airports that contains the partial search_name value , note that it is case insensitive, otherwise it will return a message with data not found.

 # Examples

 * `/api/airports/iata_code/ghc/` will return

 ```json
 {
     "id": 5170,